 If you’ve been taking photos for a while, you’ve likely heard the term “noise.”
 When used in this context, noise in a photo pertains to distractions that diminish the quality or experience of the image.
 Noise could be anything from grainy textures or shadows to background objects that shouldn’t be there (for example, a bag of garbage on the curb.)

-Removing or avoiding noise in a photo is a two-step process that takes place before and after the shoot.
+Avoiding or removing noise in a photo is a two-step process that takes place before and after the shoot.
 Unfortunately, it’s not always possible to avoid background distractions in the environment—though it’s an important goal when choosing a location).

 It’s important to understand that the concept of noise is subjective.
 Your threshold for acceptable noise may vary from another photographer’s.
 A beginner who takes photos as a hobby will likely have a dramatically different threshold than a seasoned professional.
 Keep in mind there’s always room for improvement, and every shoot is an opportunity to learn.